 Since NTFS was devised and formulated in the Windows OS, data storage requirements have drastically changed.
-There was a dire need for a next-generation file system that could work well and take care of the issues in NTFS.
-That’s when Microsoft called the shots and developed ReFS (Resilient File System) back in 2012 – and was introduced in Windows 8.1 and Windows Server 2012.
+There was a dire need for a next-generation file system that could work well and address the issues in NTFS.
+That’s when Microsoft called the shots and developed ReFS (Resilient File System), which was introduced in Windows 8.1 and Windows Server 2012.
 ReFS was designed to maximize the data availability and reliability even if the concerned storage devices experienced a hardware failure.

 - Data Availability: ReFS File System proliferates data availability by showing resiliency to data corruption or failures.
-Automatic data integrity checks help keep ReFS online, and you hardly suffer any volume downtime.
+Automatic data integrity checks help keep ReFS online, and you experience minimal volume downtime.

 - Tensile Scalability: Requirements for the increased amount and size of the data keep surging up with the changing technology.
 ReFS puts forth the ability to challenge extremely large data sets and work well with them without any performance issues.